 Blind people rely upon useful descriptions of images to make sense of your content.
 They’ll leave pretty quickly if they think you haven’t got their best interests at heart.
 For more information, watch a video of Matt Cutts (head of Google webspam) explain more about how to use alt tags.

 We’d love to hear more about whether you found this resource useful, or how it could be improved.
-In particular, we’re happy to help if you get stuck on something.
-Please leave your comments below, and we’ll do our best to help out.
+In particular, we’re happy to help if you got stuck on something.
+Please send us your comments and we’ll get cracking!